libremesh/lime-build/README.md

 [Libre-Mesh](http://libre-mesh.org) firmware build tool
 =====================
-LiMe build is a tool to easily compile a customized Libre-Mesh firmware image and a development environment for developers.
+LiMe build is a tool to easily and locally compile a Libre-Mesh firmware image.
+It also creates a development environment.

-It consists in a Makefile, so it is executed using the GNU "make" command.
+It consists in a Makefile file, so it is executed using the GNU "make" command.

-The idea behind LiMe build is to use one branch per each [lime-packages](/libre-mesh/lime-packages) branch.
-So to compile the lime-packages branch "develop" the lime-build branch develop must be used (same for releases).
-Note that a lime branch involves a specific OpenWRT/LEDE branch and also a specific set of feeds.
-So using lime-build branch develop to compile lime-packages branch release XX.YY would probably result in a non working firmware.

 CopyRight libre-mesh.org / Distributed under license GPLv3